mshnjffr/prompts-guide/README.md

 # Introduction
-Cookbook repo contains examples and tutorials to help developers understand LLM basics and build AI systems, offering copy/paste code snippets that you can easily integrate into your own projects
+Contains examples on different prompting techniques which utilises the Cody API to help developers understand prompting basics and interact with LLMs using an API.

 ## About Me